 3. Periodically during use, re-insert stopper and shake vaccine well.

-3. All susceptible chickens on the same premises should be vaccinated at the same time.
+2. All chickens should be vaccinated at the same time.

-10. This vaccine contains gentamicin and amphotericin B as preservatives.
+10. Contains gentamicin and amphotericin B as preservative.

-vaccine has undergone rigid potency, safety and purity tests, and meets Intervet Inc., U.S. and local requirements.
+This vaccine has undergone rigid potency, safety and purity tests, and meets Merck Animal Health, U.S. and local requirements.
 It is designed to stimulate effective immunity when used as directed, but the user must be advised that the response to the product depends upon many factors, including, but not limited to, conditions of storage and handling by the user, administration of the vaccine, health and responsiveness of the individual chickens, and the degree of field exposure.
 Therefore, directions should be followed carefully.

 Keep a record of vaccine, quantity, serial number, expiration date, and place of purchase; the date and time of vaccination; the number, age, breed, and locations of chickens; names of operators performing the vaccination and any observed reactions.